-Otoliths sampled from the recreational catch of Pacific halibut in IPHC Regulatory Area 3A have been routinely collected by ADF&G, and the ages read by IPHC staff.
-These samples are weighted by port-specific harvest and provided to the IPHC for use in the stock assessment.
+Otoliths sampled from the recreational catch of Pacific halibut in IPHC Regulatory Area 3A have been routinely collected by ADFG, and the ages read by IPHC Secretariat staff.
+These age samples are weighted by port-specific harvest and summarized for use in the stock assessment.
 (S. Webster, ADFG, pers. comm.).
-These data showed a variable but generally larger proportion at ages younger than age 5, and smaller proportion greater than age 15 (Figure 51) compared to the coastwide FISS over a similar time-period (Figure 10).
-The recreational data also contained a few Pacific halibut below age 4 which is younger than any observed in the setline survey.
-The observation of extremely young Pacific halibut differs from the FISS, as trends in size-at-age indicate that some of the smallest fish for their age across the coast are currently observed in Area 3A, so that area might be expected to have fewer very young fish in the recreational harvest if selectivity were similar to that of the setline survey.
-Of note in the 2017-18 distributions are the increased abundance of Pacific halibut at ages 6-7 representing the 2011 and 2012 yearclasses.
-These observations are consistent with other data suggesting slightly larger year classes than observed from 2006-10.
-These data are not geographically comprehensive; however, recreational removals from Area 3A represent around half of the coastwide recreational total in recent years.
+Due to the delays in exchange and processing, the most current year of data is usually one year behind other data sources (2019 for this stock assessment).
+These data showed a variable but generally larger proportion at ages younger than age 5, and smaller proportion greater than age 15 (Figure 48) compared to the IPHC Regulatory Area 3A FISS ages over a similar time period (Figure 11).
+The recreational data also contained a few Pacific halibut below age 4, which is younger than any observed in the FISS.
+Because some of the smallest size-at-age occurs in IPHC Regulatory Area 3A, this observation suggests selectivity for smaller Pacific halibut in the recreational fishery than in the FISS.
+These data clearly show the stronger 2011-2012 cohorts during 2017-2019.
+Although these data are not geographically comprehensive, recreational mortality from Area 3A represent around half of the coastwide recreational total in recent years.
 Currently, there are no additional age data from the recreational fisheries in other Regulatory Areas, but such data could be included with those from Area 3A if they become available (or are created via age-length keys from creel sampling) in the future.
-It may also be possible in the future to partition these ages by male and female Pacific halibut to better understand the effects of these removals on the Pacific halibut stock.

-FIGURE 51.
-Proportions-at-age from the recreational fishery in IPHC Regulatory Area 3A (male and female Pacific halibut combined).
-Circles represent proportions that sum to 1.0 within each year.
+FIGURE 48.
+Proportions-at-age for male (blue circles) and female Pacific halibut (red circles) from the recreational fishery in IPHC Regulatory Area 3A.
+Circles sum to 1.0 within each year (column).

-Age distributions from Pacific halibut captured in non-directed commercial fisheries
+Age distributions from Pacific halibut captured in non-directed commercial fisheries contributions and sampling rates for each fishery in each IPHC Regulatory Area and coastwide.

-The length-distribution of Pacific halibut caught in commercial fisheries targeting other species (i.e., non-directed; 'bycatch') is reported to the IPHC each year by the National Marine Fisheries Service (NMFS; for Alaska and Washington-Oregon-California) and Fisheries and Oceans Canada (DFO; for British Columbia).
-Historically, the raw length frequencies are summarized by target fishery within gear type (i.e., trawl, hook-and-line, and pot), then aggregated in order to better represent the differing contributions and sampling rates for each fishery.
 Weighted length-frequencies are used in the annual interim management procedure calculations where mortality tables specifically to delineate O26 and U26 non-directed commercial fisheries discard mortality.
 In order to evaluate these data directly in the context of the stock assessment, they first need to be converted to age-distributions.
-Annual age-length keys were produced from the NMFS survey data for the years 1998-2018, and the global key used for prior years and 2019.
+Annual age-length keys were produced from the NMFS trawl survey data, and the global key used for early years (prior to 1998) and terminal years where trawl survey ages are not yet available (or not collected as in the case of 2020).
 Coastwide aggregate non-directed commercial fishery lengths were summarized into predicted ages via these annual age-length keys.
-Estimated age distributions showed a mode (or modes) between age-3 and age-10, with up to one-third of the total age distributions represented by Pacific halibut age-4 or less in some years (Figure 52).
-Consistent with the NMFS Bering Sea trawl survey data, both the 1987 cohort and the strong 2004-05 year classes are also present in the estimated distributions for the coastwide discard mortality.
-Increased proportions corresponding to the 2011 and 2012 year-classes are also clearly present in this data set, and may become more pronounced in the 2019 observations when actual 2019 length and age data become available.
+Estimated age distributions showed a mode (or modes) between age 3 and age 10, with up to one-third of the total age distributions represented by Pacific halibut age 4 or less in some years (Figure 49).
+Consistent with the NMFS Bering Sea trawl survey data, both the 1987 cohort and the strong 2004-2005 year classes are clearly visible in this data set.
+Increased proportions corresponding to the 2011 and 2012 year classes are also present, corroborating other data sources; when year-specific age-length keys become available for more recent years, it is likely these cohorts will be better resolved as the translation will more closely match the size-at-age.